honeydbio/honeydb-agent-docs/docs/plugins.md

 # Plugins

 Plugins are what drive service emulation and determine the level of interaction possible with a given service.
 Plugins can either be based on TCP or UDP protocols.
-Plugins also determine what events and data is logged.
+Plugins also determine what events and data are logged.

 ## Events